-A Chemical Plant Exploded From Harvey Flooding In Texas, Here's How It Happened
+How Did Arkema Chemical Plant Explode In Texas Flooding?
+Here's What We Know

 Hurricane Harvey has not only forced thousands of people to leave their homes because of powerful floods.
 The storm has also sparked explosions in one town in the Houston area, an area which has now become an evacuation zone as more explosions are expected to come.
 The first of those incidents happened in the early hours of Thursday morning, Aug.
 31., when the Arkema chemical plant saw two explosions caused by Harvey's flooding.

-Arkema, a French company whose plant is based in Crosby, Texas (which is located about 25 miles from Houston), released a statement that confirmed the explosions and also warned residents that more could come.
+Arkema Inc., a French company with a plant based in Crosby, Texas, (about 25 miles from Houston in nearby Harris County), released a statement that confirmed the explosions and also warned residents that more could come.

 The statement read,